 Get your new pressure cooker out of the box and get cooking!
-In this Pressure Cooker Parts Reference Guide, I break down the basic parts of electric pressure cookers, including specific details for the Instant Pot, Ninja Foodi, Crockpot Express, Power Pressure Cooker XL.
+In this Pressure Cooker / Instant Pot Parts Reference Guide, I break down the basic parts of electric pressure cookers, including specific details for the Instant Pot, Ninja Foodi, Crockpot Express, Power Pressure Cooker XL.

-Welcome to Part 1 the Getting Started Guide!
-This section will help you get to know the different parts of your machine.
+Part 1 will help you get to know the different parts of your machine.
 For a full understanding of your specific pressure cooker’s parts, be sure to check out the diagrams in your user manual.

 All electric pressure cookers are made up of similar parts with similar functions.
 However, the various electric pressure cooker brands use slightly different terms to refer to the different parts and pieces that make up the machine.
 To help you make sense of everything, I’ve compiled a quick guide to the different pressure cooker parts with the terminology I use on my blog as well as the terminology used by the different pressure cooker user manuals.